 Avago Technologies Limited was incorporated under the laws of the Republic of Singapore in August 2005.
 Our Singapore company registration number is 200510713C.
 The address of our registered office and our principal executive offices is 1 Yishun Avenue 7, Singapore 768923, and our telephone number is +65-6755-7888.
-We are the successor to the Semiconductor Products Group of Agilent Technologies Inc., which we acquired on December 1, 2005, referred to as the SPG Acquisition.
 Our ordinary shares are listed on the Nasdaq Global Select Market under the trading symbol "AVGO".